Learn a new skill that will change the way you look at storytelling.

 - Group activities to discuss example briefs, and explore solutions

-- Group presentations of their visual outcomes
+- Group presentations of visual outcomes

 Valentina D'Efilippo is a graphic designer with a special interest in information design.
 After studying industrial design in Italy, she moved to London and gained a post-graduate degree in graphic design at the London College of Communication.
 She has worked with a number of leading agencies contributing to award-winning campaigns for global brands and, in 2013, she published The Infographic History of the World.